-Financial contingencies are an issue that you must know how to properly deal with in the accounting and financial reporting of your small business.
-There are various legal requirements for financial reporting of contingencies, based on the probability of the contingency becoming a reality, and on whether the dollar amount of the contingency can be estimated with reasonable accuracy.
+Financial contingencies are an issue you must understand and properly account for in your small business financial reports.
+There are various legal requirements for financial reporting of contingencies, based on the probability of the contingency becoming a reality, and on whether you can estimate the dollar with reasonable accuracy.

 Properly Reporting Financial Contingencies

 So how do you report these contingencies?
 The two contingency factors that determine how your company must report a financial contingency are the probability of the future event actually coming to pass, and how accurately you can determine an estimate of the amount of the contingency.

 If the best possible estimate of the contingency amount lies within a range of estimates, with no single estimate clearly better, then you should record the lowest estimate.
 For example, if your company is facing a lawsuit it seems likely to lose, and the judgment may range from $100,000 to $300,000, then the contingent liability to record as a reduction of net income is $100,000.

 The determination of the probability of a contingency is a subjective one, but it’s a good idea to make the best estimate you can.
 If you consider the contingency as a highly unlikely outcome, then you don’t have to report it.
 When a contingency is possible, but less than probable, or you can’t estimate the amount of the contingency with any reasonable accuracy, then the contingency doesn’t require an accounting journal entry — only a disclosure note accompanying financial statements.

 Keeping a close eye on your finances is an important part of running your business, and budgeting for contingencies is just one part of that.
 Accounting software can help you keep track of all your income and expenses.
 4.3 million customers use QuickBooks.
 Join them today to help your business thrive for free.